werowe/glue/README.md

-This notebook demonstrates how to programmatically generate and insert synthetic customer and sales order data into a PostgreSQL database using Python.
+[Generate Samples Sales and Order Data in PostgreSQL](https://github.com/werowe/glue/blob/master/inventory%20sysystem.ipynb) demonstrates how to programmatically generate and insert synthetic customer and sales order data into a PostgreSQL database using Python.
 Here’s a breakdown of what it does:

 ---